 We may request additional forms and documents to verify your eligibility and the information

-you provided on the FAFSA.
-You can view your unmet requirements in the Finances tab on the MyHarper Portal.
+can view your outstanding requirements in the Finances tab on the MyHarper Portal.
 Click on View my Financial Aid Checklist and Details and then select the appropriate aid year.
 Follow the instructions and include the

 required signatures.
 While reviewing your information, corrections may be required